 “I was a BBC cameraman for over thirty years.
 I started off as an electrician before my cousin, Errol Brown, the singer with Hot Chocolate suggested I should learn how to do lighting by going on tour with them as a lighting technician.
 After that I went to America and worked at Universal Studios for a while before getting a job for the BBC as a lighting gaffer.
 From there I went onto being a technical operator for news and current affairs learning everything from remote cameras to sound engineering.
 I did film work for Sky, London Weekend Television and various other production companies.
 I even worked at Pinewood studios for a while.

 Just before I retired though I separated from my wife and then my brother died, and I fell into a depression.
 It was a situation that I just wasn’t used to.
 I didn’t know how to handle it, and so after all that, having three houses, plenty of money and a grand career I ended up on the streets for a couple of weeks.
 I’m living proof that it can happen to anyone but I managed to drag myself out of it.
-I found help from the mental health charity Mind and a homeless charity supported me back into housing.
-Afterwards I started volunteering for those charities and that really helped me move on.
+I found help from the mental health charity Mind and Crisis supported me back into housing.
+Afterwards I started volunteering for Crisis and that really helped me move on.
 Now I’m working as a Community Liaison Officer for the Labour Party in Croydon and I’m hoping to become a councillor.

 Unfortunately some people in similar situations don’t get the right help at the right time and they can fall into drugs and things like that.
 I want to help those people so we campaign on issues surrounding mental and health and homelessness, and we’re trying to get a bill through parliament that changes the current government criteria on vulnerability so that people can get help sooner and not get caught in the wrong traps.